Aaradhyasonii/Movie-Recommendation-System/README.md

-# 🎬 Movie Recommendation System with Authentication
+# 🎬 Movie Recommendation System

 An interactive **Streamlit web app** that recommends movies based on content-based filtering.
 The system integrates **user authentication** with SQLite and fetches movie posters & details from **The Movie Database (TMDB) API**.